14 Top-Rated Midwestern Weekend Getaways

 The rest of the day can be spent on board the French Lick Scenic Railway, where you can enjoy scenic views on a 25-mile ride to Jasper.
 After the trip, stop in to see the Indianan Railway Museum, which has displays on the railroad history of the area.

 One of the best family weekend getaways in the Midwest is in Branson, Missouri.
 It has gained a reputation as the live entertainment capital of the world and for good reason, as there are many performance venues along the main strip.
-Branson is a family-friendly getaway, with things to do for all ages, from museums and theme parks to outdoor recreation and tours.
+A family-friendly getaway, Branson offers things to do for all ages, from museums and theme parks to outdoor recreation and tours.

 Spend one day exploring Branson's museums, like the Titanic Museum; the Hollywood Wax Museum; and the World's Largest Toy Museum, which has more than one million iconic toys.